OAuth API Documentation

 - Refresh Token grant

-Before begining, here are the most common OAuth terms that we are going to use:
+Before we begin, here are the most common OAuth terms that we are going to use:

 -

-An entity capable of granting access to it's protected resources.
-If this entity is a person, it is referred to as an end-user. -
+The individual or entity that owns the protected resources.
+If this entity is a person, they are referred to as the end user. -

 Authorization Server :